Jmmolar/Jmmolar/README.md

 ## Hi there 👋

+NAME: John Michael Molar
+EDUCATION: Bachelor of Science in Information System (2nd Year student)
+Certifications: SQL and Relational Databases 101 (DB0101EN, provided by IBM)
+SKILLSETS: Can use excel, word and powerpoint.

 <!--
 **Jmmolar/Jmmolar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.